Eigenbahn/ai-dungeon-cli/README.md

 ## Limitations and future improvments

+RIght now, the code is over-optimistic: we don't catch cleanly when the backend is down.

 A better user experience could be achieved with the use of the [curses](https://docs.python.org/3/library/curses.html) library.

 For now, only the `/quit` action is supported.
 I nened to enable the others (`/revert`, `/alter`...).